iotaledger/iota.rs/pow/README.md

 # iota-pow

-Provides Proof of Work utilities for the IOTA protocol.
+Provides proof of work implementations and scoring for the IOTA protocol